Metastatic Breast Cancer

 At the UCSF Carol Franc Buck Breast Care Center, we hope to provide you with information and support that will enable you to experiment and to explore ways of feeling better that best match you and your needs.

 Below you will find links to some of the educational information contained within our website that is applicable for individuals with metastatic breast cancer.
-In addition further information can be gathered at our Cancer Resource Center or by talking with your doctor.
+In addition further information can be gathered at our Patient and Family Cancer Support Center or by talking with your doctor.

 Breast Cancer Self-Care and Recovery: